 Rennard & McTegart was established as a consultancy in 2010.
 They provide management, campaign communications and fund-raising advice.
 Rennard acted as the Director of Communications for the British Healthcare Trades Association (BHTA) from 2011 to 2020.
 He has worked with Trade Associations in healthcare, environmental and other sectors.
 He has advised charities and not-for-profit bodies on fundraising and management.
 Chris has also chaired a Commission on “The Big Society” for the Association of Chief Executives of Voluntary Organisations (ACEVO).
 He has additionally published a number of articles, undertaken professional speechmaking engagements, and published his campaign memoirs, Winning Here which were published by BiteBack Publishing in 2018.

 In September 2009, Lord Rennard was comprehensively cleared by the parliamentary authorities over an allegation that he may have misused the peers’ allowance system .
 The Metropolitan Police decided to take no action over allegations made against him in February 2013.
-The independent investigator, Alistair Webster QC also found no evidence.
+The independent investigator, Alistair Webster QC also found no evidence to justify a disciplinary hearing.
 Helena Morrissey (now a Conservative Peer) was asked to undertake an independent review of the party’s processes and in 2014 she concluded that, “there is no justification for it [the Lib Dems] remaining ambivalent towards Lord Rennard – he should be just as welcome a participant or guest at Party events as any other.”